-  Always having been a fan of mummies, this one always delighted me.
-It’s a mummy story that appealed to my love of slashers, it definitely had more carnage than the Universal features I was used to seeing.
+Always having been a fan of mummies, this one delighted me.
+It’s a mummy story that appeals to my love of slashers, it definitely has more carnage than the Universal features.
 More than that, the mummy itself just looks great.
 This is one of the best we’ve ever seen on film.
 It stands shoulder-to-shoulder with The Monster Squad in terms of cool makeup design.

 Luckily, it’s followed by “Lover’s Vow,” which is one of the best segments of any anthology horror film ever.
-It’s in the top five.
+It’s in my top five.
 Hell, there are times when I think about it and wonder if it might not just be the very best.
 Inspired by an old Japanese folk tale, this segment was written by Michael McDowell, best known as the creator of Beetlejuice.
 In it, James Remar witnesses a horrible murder at the hands of a gargoyle.
-He is warned never to tell anyone what happened, or the gargoyle would be forced to come back and kill him.
-That very same night, he meets the woman he winds up falling in love with.
+He is warned not to tell anyone what happened, or the gargoyle will come back and kill him.
+That very night, he meets the woman he winds up falling in love with.

-Because it needs you to care when it strips those things away.
-I guess the twist is really obvious as an adult, but when I first saw it as a kid, I didn’t see it coming at all.
+I guess the twist is really obvious but when I first saw it as a kid, I didn’t see it coming at all.
 It scared the crap out of me.
-Even now, I think there are few if any scenes scarier in an anthology flick than the way Rae Dawn Chong’s voice just slightly alters when she steps back and shouts “You promised you’d never tell!”
+Even now, I think there are few, if any, scenes scarier in an anthology flick than the way Rae Dawn Chong’s voice slightly alters when she steps back and shouts “You promised you’d never tell!”

 If this segment was the only good thing about Tales from the Darkside: The Movie, it would still be worth rediscovering.
-It would be worth watching for that alone.
+The film would be worth watching for that alone.
 But thankfully, that’s not the case.
 This is a fun, tongue-in-cheek anthology flick that’s both creepy and campy in the best way possible.
 Sometimes that’s all you want.
-It’s a great evening’s entertainment and I feel like it still doesn’t quite have the audience it deserves.
+It’s great entertainment and I feel like it still doesn’t have the audience it deserves.

-But I have faith that people will start rediscovering this one, especially now that it’s making its rounds on streaming services.
-In time, it could at the very least have a similar cult following to Creepshow 2.
-Many people consider Tales to be the real Creepshow 3, but George Romero claims that was never the intention.
-There were plans to make another Creepshow, again as a collaboration between Romero and King, but they fell through.
+But I have faith that people will start rediscovering this one.
+In time, it could have a similar cult following to that which Creepshow 2 has amassed.
+Many people consider Tales to be the real Creepshow 3, but George Romero once said that was never the intention.

 In some ways it might be better that Tales from the Darkside: The Movie stands on its own as an anthology.
 There are elements of Creepshow in there, but also elements of Twilight Zone and even the British Amicus anthologies like Tales from the Crypt and Vault of Horror.
 Its influences are surprisingly wide and varied and that, I think, is ultimately the key to its success.